Superghost (game)

-Lexicant is a paper and pencil word game for two players.
+Superghost is a paper and pencil word game for two players.
 A letter is written on a sheet of paper, and each player takes turns adding a letter either to the beginning or the end of this ever-growing word stem.
 Any word-stem a player creates must form part of a valid English word, without actually being a word itself.
 The first player to create a word (with at least three or four letters) loses.
+It is similar to the game of Ghost, where players only add letters to the end of a word.

 The game can be played with paper and pencil or simply spoken aloud.
 The game was played by James Thurber and his circle of friends.

-It is similar to the game of Ghost, where players only add letters to the end of a word.
-The "Superghost" variant is the same as Lexicant.
+Some online sites call the game "Lexicant."

 Bluffing and challenging

 At any turn a player is expected to have one or more "reserve words" in mind which could be formed from the exact word-stem in play.
 If the letters in play were "MICAB", for example, valid reserve words would include "AMICABLE" and "AMICABILITY".
 However, a player can opt to bluff on their turn - that is, they can add a letter to the word-stem without actually having a reserve word in mind.
 Bluffing is almost always done as a last resort, though some players may use bluffs strategically to force their opponents into untenable positions.
 If a player feels their opponent has played a bluff and has no reserve word in mind, they may lodge a challenge at any time before the next turn is played.
 The recipient of the challenge must then provide a valid reserve word which contains the word-stem in play.
 If they are able to do so, the challenged player wins the game.
 If they can not provide a reserve word, the challenger wins the game.